First Impressions Count in your First Line of Communication

 The research methodology behind Mystery Calls is quite straightforward: "Mystery callers" contacts the Call Centre, acting out a pre-defined scenario designed to measure specific aspects of a customer call, such as the satisfaction around:

-- First contact (how the caller was greeted, did they listen to customer needs and enquiries),
+How the caller was greeted, did they listen to customer needs and enquiries

-- Competence of the Agent (was the customer transferred to the correct department, did the agent communicate clearly and correctly, could the agent provide answers to questions when asked about details?),
+Was the customer transferred to the correct department, did the agent communicate clearly and correctly, could the agent provide answers to questions when asked about details?

-- The customer’s holistic experience with the call centre agent (did the customer feel valued, was the issue resolved or was there a commitment to follow-up contact?).
+Did the customer feel valued, was the issue resolved or was there a commitment to follow-up contact?

 This call is followed by the completion of a short, focused questionnaire, commonly using a rating scale (e.g., 1-5) to describe their experience.
 Information around analysing the results of these surveys provides the CSAT score, a metric that indicates overall customer satisfaction.